wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Never be proud nor depressed about for what you are and the position you hold in the society.
-Remember after the game of chess Kings and Pawns go in the same box."
+💬 Quote of the Day: "Life is 10% what happens to us and 90% how we react to it."
 <!-- end quote -->